grab/engineering-blog/_posts/2024-02-20-attribution-platform.md

 *   Operating two parallel systems for batch and stream processing can lead to increased complexity in production environments.
 *   Lambda architecture requires two sets of business logic - one for the batch layer and another for the stream layer.
 *   Synchronisation across both layers can make system alterations more challenging.
 *   This dual implementation could also allude to inconsistencies and introduce potential bugs into the system.

 To mitigate these complications, we’re establishing an optimisation strategy for our current system.
 By distinctly separating the responsibilities of our real-time pipelines from those of our offline jobs, we intend to harness the full potential of each approach, while simultaneously curbing the added complexity.

-Hence, redefining the way we utilise Lambda Architecture, striking an efficient balance between real-time responsiveness and sturdy accuracy with the below proposal.
+Hence, redefining the way we utilise Lambda architecture, striking an efficient balance between real-time responsiveness and sturdy accuracy with the below proposal.

 ## Vanguard: Enhancements in the future